 Specialist craft kit translations

 Craft kit translations pose an interesting challenge for our translators and QA team.
 The required vocabulary has important technical elements, but also needs to be clear and easy to read.
 The target audience are teenagers or adults with an interest in crafts, but may not be familiar with the specialist terminology.
+Technical translation is always a balance between correct technical terminology, and the readability of the text.

 Understanding the text, illustrations and diagrams